opeolluwa/backend-for-humans/src/module_3/index.md

 At the end of this module, you should the able to

 1. Explain Operating system in your own words
 2. Describe systems programming
 3. Give examples of Operating systems

 ## Learning Requirement

-> [!NOTE]
-> No additional requirements is required for this module
+No additional requirements is required for this module